odpi/egeria/open-metadata-implementation/framework-services/oif-metadata-management/README.md

 ## Design Information

-The module structure for the Metadata Store Service is as follows:
+The module structure for the Open Integration Service is as follows:

 * [oif-metadata-client](oif-metadata-client) supports the client library.
 * [oif-metadata-api](oif-metadata-api) supports the common Java classes that are used both by the client and the server.